Secret ballot: Singapore

-When an election is held in Singapore, Elections Department Singapore does a secret ballot to ensure the election's integrity and that the voter's decision is respected and kept secret.
-Ballot boxes undergo tamperproofing checks to ensure that the boxes are not tampered before it can be used.
-These boxes are sealed (except for the opening slots) prior to the voting window which opens at 8 am Singapore Time for 12 hours.
-All ballot papers had a serial number with a counterfoil attached to it, as these is to protect the integrity of the electoral process, the accounting for all the ballot papers issued and cast, and counter any electoral fraud; the counterfoil is also used for facilitating vote tracing if a court order is needed.
-Per safety and privacy reasons, voters are forbidden from using any electronic devices such as mobile phones or photography devices inside a polling station, and they are not allowed to bring the ballot paper out of the polling station.
-Voters are also advised not to make any markings (other than a X or a cross) by which the voter may be identified, as the vote may be rejected by the officials itself.
-Exit polls are also illegal under the election act to maintain secrecy of voting, although a variant of this procedure, sample counts, were used since the 2015 election to reduce misinformation and speculations from unofficial sources.
+A secret ballot is used in Singaporean elections to ensure the election's integrity and that the voter's decision is respected and kept secret.
+Ballot boxes undergo tamperproofing checks before use to ensure that they are not tampered with.
+These boxes are sealed (except for the opening slots) prior to the voting window, which opens at 8 a.m.
+SGT for 12 hours.
+To facilitate accounting, each ballot has a serial number with a counterfoil attached to it; the counterfoil is also used for facilitating vote tracing if a court order is needed.
+Per safety and privacy reasons, voters are forbidden from using electronic devices inside a polling station, and may not bring ballot papers out of the polling station.
+They are also advised not to make any markings (other than a X or a cross) by which they may be identified, as such votes may be rejected by officials.
+Exit polls are also illegal under the election act to maintain secrecy of voting; however, sample counts, a variant of the procedure, have been used since the 2015 general election to reduce speculation from unofficial sources.

-After the voting window ends, the opening slots for these boxes are also sealed, after which these boxes are being transported to the polling station's designated counting centre under police escort.
-These boxes then undergo accounting process to ensure these seals are intact and all the boxes are present before it can be opened to commence vote counting.
-After the election ended, every ballots and other official documents used for the election are placed in a new, separate box, before being transferred to a secure vault inside Supreme Court where it will be locked for up to six months under safe custody; Only a judge of the Supreme Court may have the discretion to open the sealed boxes for inspection, though it is to institute or maintain a prosecution or an application to invalidate an election.
-After six months, these boxes are transported to Tuas South Incineration Plant where these boxes are destroyed thereafter.
+After the voting window ends, a ballot box has its opening sealed and is transported to the polling station's designated counting centre under police escort.
+The boxes then undergo accounting before being opened for vote-counting to ensure that they are fully present and that their seals are intact.
+After the election, ballots and other official documents used for the election are placed in a new, separate box, and transferred to a secure vault inside the Supreme Court where it will be locked for up to six months under safe custody.
+Only a judge of the Supreme Court has the discretion to open the sealed boxes for inspection, although the power is to institute or maintain a prosecution or an application to invalidate an election.
+After six months, the boxes are transported to Tuas South Incineration Plant and destroyed thereafter.